saifalfalah/react-handbook/content/react-installation/index.md

 ![](codesandbox.png)

-CodeSandbox is a great to start a React project without having to install it locally.
+CodeSandbox is a great way to start a React project without having to install it locally.

 ## Codepen